-When the hazard ratio of AOM visits between VEC and VNEC was stratified by the number of previous primary care visits for AOM, the vaccine impact was descernable for children who had no or only one previous AOM visit, after which the no effect was found (Figure 10).
+When the hazard ratio of AOM visits between VEC and VNEC was stratified by the number of previous AOM primary care visits, the vaccine impact was discernable in children who had either no or only one previous AOM visit.
+With any more than one previous AOM visit, no effect was found (Figure 10).